Federal Correctional Institution, Sheridan

 The Federal Correctional Institution, Sheridan (FCI Sheridan) is a medium-security United States federal prison for male inmates in Oregon.
 Opened in 1989, it is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility also includes a detention center housing male offenders and an adjacent minimum-security satellite prison camp also for male offenders.
-FCI Sheridan is located in northwestern Oregon in Sheridan.
+FCI Sheridan is located in Sheridan, Yamhill County, northwestern Oregon.